Shounak-Ghosh/Adversarial_Examples_Results_Reproduction/README.md

       $ pip install cleverhans==2.1.0
       $ pip install keras==2.2.0

-If working directly from python scripts you are done (in this repo too this method is done).
-Skip to Next title.
-But this can further be extended to work in Jupyter Notebook inside a virtual environment.
+Although the original code has implemented everything in python script, I have also used Jupyter Notebook Lets install Jupyter Notebook inside our virtual environment.

       $ pip install jupyter notebook